BOSTON — A Massachusetts man was convicted Tuesday of conspiring to help al-Qaida and plotting to kill U.S. soldiers in Iraq.

 When the men were unable to find such a training camp, Mehanna returned home and began to see himself as part of the al-Qaida "media wing," translating materials promoting violent jihad and distributing them over the Internet, prosecutors said.

-Mehanna, who was born in the U.S. and raised in the Boston suburbs, will be sentenced April 12 and could be sent to prison for the rest of his life.
+Mehanna will be sentenced April 12 and could be sent to prison for the rest of his life.
 His mother, Souad Mehanna, sobbed after the verdict was read and was consoled by her younger son, Tamer.
-Mehanna's lawyers also wept.
+Mehanna's lawyers also cried.

-During the trial, which started in October, Mehanna's attorneys portrayed him as an aspiring scholar of Islam who traveled to Yemen to look for religious schools, not to get terrorist training.
+The defense lawyers portrayed Mehanna as an aspiring scholar of Islam who traveled to Yemen to look for religious schools, not to get terrorist training.
 They said his translation and distribution of controversial publications was free speech protected by the First Amendment.

 Prosecutors focused on hundreds of online chats on Mehanna's computer in which they said he and his friends talked about their desire to participate in jihad, or holy war.
 Several of those friends were called by prosecutors to testify against Mehanna, including one man who said he, Mehanna and a third friend tried to get terrorism training in Yemen so they could fight American soldiers in Iraq.